Is Tiki Kon an all-ages event?

 I used to attend the Tiki Kon home bar tour, but I can't afford it now that it's a deluxe, full weekend experience.
 What can I do?

-Tiki Kon is still a fun weekend!
-Our basic Weekend Pass includes the Friday and Saturday night shows, Saturday symposiums, and Sunday finale party.
-Plus, our Island Marketplace on Saturday is free and open to the public, and our Saturday pool party is free to all hotel guests.
+Tiki Kon is still a fun weekendand a great value, even if you don't attend the tour!
+Our Standard Weekend Pass includes the Friday and Saturday night shows, Saturday symposiums, and Sunday finale party.
+Plus, our Island Marketplace on Saturday is free and open to the public during the day.
 You'll have time to mingle with Tiki aficionados from around the country, lounge by the pool, enjoy dining at the hotel or nearby restaurants, visit our event bars, explore Hayden Island, visit some room parties, and get out to explore Portland if you're feeling adventurous.